IntBot and Certis Group Partner to Scale Enterprise Physical AI Across Singapore

 Partnership marks a major step in scaling enterprise-ready Physical AI across everyday operations

-SAN JOSE, Calif. and SINGAPORE, May 26, 2026 /PRNewswire/ -- IntBot, the company building the social intelligence layer for embodied AI, and Certis, a leading Singapore-based intelligent operations company, today announced a strategic partnership to explore and develop socially intelligent robot applications for enterprise and public-facing environments in Singapore.
+SINGAPORE, May 27, 2026 /PRNewswire/ -- IntBot, the company building the social intelligence layer for embodied AI, and Certis, a leading Singapore-based intelligent operations company, today announced a strategic partnership to explore and develop socially intelligent robot applications for enterprise and public-facing environments in Singapore.

 The partnership brings together IntBot's General Social Intelligence technology with Certis' experience in designing and running complex, mission-critical operations.
 Together, the companies will work on humanoid concierge and service-assistance applications that can be integrated into live operating environments, where robots must interact naturally with people while meeting practical requirements for safety, reliability and service delivery.